top of page

 Every day I was on high alert, bracing, functioning, controlling.
 There was no space to feel, to check in, to ask what I actually wanted.

+I knew this way of living wasn’t sustainable.
 I knew I needed to slow down, rest, ask for help, and take a break.
 And sometimes I did, just not so much the asking for help part.
 But it didn’t change anything because I couldn’t do it consistently.

 My body felt safer staying busy, staying in control, staying in motion.